marielle-lopez/quizmo-react/README.md

 ### 11 April 2024

 - Set up default React application with Vite
-- Installed Vitest for unit and component testing
-- Installed React Router DOM to handle routing
-- Installed Tailwind CSS for styling
+- Installed Vitest for unit and component testing, React Router DOM to handle routing, and Tailwind CSS for styling
 - Started fetching data from Open Trivia DB (OpenTDB) API
 - Created `decodeHtmlEntities()` to replace HTML entities in a given string, and also constructed corresponding unit test
 - Created `shuffleArray()` which sorts the elements of a given array in a random manner using the [Fisher-Yates sorting algorithm](https://www.freecodecamp.org/news/how-to-shuffle-an-array-of-items-using-javascript-or-typescript/)
+- Play page allows user to start a game, answer questions, and stores user's score, but also play another game after completing one
+- Added `loading` and `error` states to provide feedback to the user on processes that take time

 One of the things I noticed was HTML entities existing within questions.
 I constructed the `decodeHtmlEntities()` function to help with this.
 I installed the [html-entities](https://www.npmjs.com/package/html-entities) package, which takes an array of HTML entities and returns another array of their corresponding symbol.